 - The pair then stopped a murderous sculptor and his gang, using the fact that the sculptor compulsively made scale models about his next crime.
 This case also involved an explosive giant music box, somehow.

 - They defeated crooks who nearly drove a rich man insane by convincing him that he was forever reliving the same day.
-The plot was using recorded radio broadcasts, piles of newspapers from the same day, acting, etc. but it crumbled before the Black Canary.
+The plot used recorded radio broadcasts, piles of newspapers from the same day, acting, etc..
+But it crumbled before the Black Canary.

 - They then prevented a gang from stealing some professor’s Element X-99 invention after he hired Larry Lance to protect him.

 - They then stopped a criminology professor who killed one of his students and several hired thugs, and almost killed Larry and the Canary, to prevent being exposed as a murderer.